 The Crossware 6809 Assembler for Windows is a sophisticated relocatable macro cross assembler that generates code for the 6809 microprocessor.
-It comes complete with the Crossware Embedded Development Studio and runs under Windows 9x, Windows NT 4.0, Windows 2000, Windows XP, Windows Vista, Windows 7 and Windows 8.
+It comes complete with the Crossware Embedded Development Studio and runs under Windows 9x, Windows NT 4.0, Windows 2000, Windows XP, Windows Vista, Windows 7, Windows 8 and Windows 10.

 The package includes the following tools and utilities: